 - Early Childhood Homelessness in the United States: 50 State Profile.This report by the U.S. Department of Health and Human Development provides state-by-state data and information on early childhood homelessness.

 - The Child Care and Development Fund (CCDF) is a federal and state partnership program that provides financial assistance to low-income families to access child care, so they can work or attend a job training or educational program.
-The final CCDF regulations were published in September, 2016, and contain new requirements for serving children and families experiencing homelessness.
-Read our Federal Child Care Regulations and Homelessness summary to learn more.
+The final CCDF regulations were published in September 2016, and contain new requirements for serving children and families experiencing homelessness.

 - Idaho’s training for child care programs teaches key strategies to promote the Protective Factors specifically in families who are homeless.
 Read more.